 Accent lights aren’t designed to provide maximum illumination.
 Instead, their primary purpose is to make the kitchen look better or draw attention to unique architectural features.
 The right accent lights will add focus to the architectural details or stylish appliances and fixtures that make the kitchen unique.

 Deciding where to add accent lighting requires considering the homeowner’s goals.
 If the goal is to draw attention to fancy new fixtures, add mini track lighting or wall-mounted lights near those fixtures.
 If the kitchen has unique architectural features or artwork adorning the walls, use accent lighting to highlight those visually interesting pieces instead.
+Plus, if you were to go with something like this neon japanese LED sign, it could be both functional light and a piece of artwork within the kitchen too.
 The general idea is to create a unique style and mood in the kitchen but, beyond that, homeowners are free to exercise their creative imaginations.

 The Bottom Line

 Getting the lighting right in the kitchen is very important.
 It can also be a challenging task for homeowners who don’t have design experience.
 The best bet in these cases is to hire a kitchen remodeler who also has a good understanding of lighting design.